 It doesn’t matter whether you use your card to buy something in the UK or overseas, you’re covered in exactly the same way.

-If you booked a holiday or flights costing between £100 and £30,000 and paid either a deposit or the full price on your credit card and it cost between £100 and £30,000 you might be able to make a claim if the airline or holiday company goes bust or the holiday isn’t as described.
+If you booked a holiday or flights costing between £100 and £30,000 and paid either a deposit or the full price on your credit card, you may be able to make a claim if the airline or holiday company goes bust or the holiday isn’t as described.
 But, not all situations are covered.

 What is covered: